sdcondon/FlUnit/src/FlUnit.Documentation/wwwroot/md/user-guide/getting-started.md

     .Given(() => new TestSubject())
     .And(() => new Collaborator())
     // Act: Once all prerequisites are specified, call "When" to specify the "Act" part of the test.
-    // Provide a delegate that accepts one parameter for each prerequisite.
+    // Provide a delegate that has one parameter for each prerequisite.
 The delegate can return
     // a value or be void.
     .When((sut, collaborator) => sut.Process(collaborator))
     // Assert: assertions can be provided with the "ThenReturns" and "And" methods, or the "ThenThrows"
     // and "And" methods.
 You provide a delegate for the assertion itself and (optionally) a string
     // description for the associated test result.
 If you do not provide an explicit description, the text
     // of the assertion argument will be used - trimmed down to just its body if it is a lambda.
 For
-    // "ThenReturns", the delegate should accept one parameter for each prerequisite, and one for the
+    // "ThenReturns", the delegate should have one parameter for each prerequisite, and one for the
     // return value of the When clause (if it returns one).
 For "ThenThrows", see the third example,
     // below.
 Assertion failure should be indicated by a thrown exception.
     .ThenReturns((sut, collaborator, retVal) => retVal.Should().BeTrue())
     .And((sut, collaborator, retVal) => sut.HasProcessed.Should().BeTrue())
     .And((sut, collaborator, retVal) => collaborator.HasBeenProcessed.Should().BeTrue());
-    // NB: No call required to build a Test from a builder - builders with at least one declared assertion
+    // NB: No call is required to build a Test from a builder, because builders with at least one declared
-    // are implicitly convertible to Test instances.
+	// assertion are implicitly convertible to Test instances.

   // You may find that a single 'given' clause returning an anonymous
   // object makes for more readable tests (separate given clauses is more useful when